-This one is a bit tricky, but totally doable on Facebook’s current app.
-You can’t mass select photos like you do in your gallery app or anything.
-However, there are ways to delete tons of photos all at once.
+This one is a bit tricky but totally doable on Facebook’s current app.
+You can’t mass select photos as you do in your gallery app or anything.
+However, there are ways to delete lots of photos all at once.

-- Open Facebook, navigate to your profile page, and then select “See All Photos”.
+Open Facebook, navigate to your profile page, and then select Photos.

-- Click on the an album’s main page and tap the three-dot menu button in the top right corner.
-From there, select the “Delete” option and confirm at the prompt to delete the album along with every photo inside of the album.
+Click on an album’s main page and tap the three-dot menu button in the top right corner.
+From there, select the Edit album option and tap Delete album to delete it along with every photo inside of the album.

-You can use this little trick to mass delete Facebook photos as well.
+You can use this little trick to mass-delete Facebook photos as well.
 Simply create a new throwaway album and add all of the photos you don’t want anymore to the album.
-Afterwards, delete the album and with it, all of the photos you don’t want anymore.
+Afterward, delete the album and with it, all of the photos you don’t want anymore.
 It’s a bit tedious, but it works quite well.

 The website version works almost exactly like the apps do these days.
 You can delete single photos or photo albums much like the mobile versions.
 Also, since this does work the same on any web browser, this method works for Windows, Mac, and Linux.

 It’s easy to delete individual Facebook photos on the web, and there are two ways to do it.
 Thankfully, both methods are short and quick to access.

 - Open any photo on the website and click the three-dot menu on the far-right.
 A menu will appear.

 - Click Delete Photo.
 Facebook will ask if you’re sure.
 Confirm the deletion, and the photo is gone.